Nathan Healy

 Solar Panel Systems in Waukegan

-We’ve mapped every solar installation across the United States to help you see which Waukegan neighborhoods are embracing clean energy.
-Explore this interactive map to discover how many of your neighbors have already made the switch to solar power.
+We’ve mapped every solar installation across the U.S. — and we’re excited to share what’s happening right here in Waukegan!
+Explore the map below to see which neighborhoods are going solar.
+Click any hexagon to see how many of your neighbors have already made the switch to clean energy.

 09